mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 RANDOM ENCOUNTERS These random encounter tables for settled planets cover a wide cross-section of society and can be used by referees in emergencies or when the Travellers do something unexpected.
 Encounters should be adjusted based on the culture and technology of the planet.
 The referee should roll for a new encounter every six hours on average (more often if the Travellers are moving great distances or attracting attention).

-PAYMENT FOR MISSIONS The scale of payment for missions varies depending on how difficult the mission is but also on the Travellers’ circumstances.
-A band of penniless Travellers who make their way from system-to-system in low berths might be happy to be paid Cr5000 each for two weeks’ work but the crew of a free trader can make hundreds of thousands of Credits by spending that time shipping cargo.
+PAYMENT FOR MISSIONS The scale of payment for missions varies depending on how difficult the mission is but also on the Travellers' circumstances.
+A band of penniless Travellers who make their way from system-to-system in low berths might be happy to be paid Cr5000 each for two weeks' work but the crew of a free trader can make hundreds of thousands of Credits by spending that time shipping cargo.
 In fact, Travellers with huge ship mortgages to maintain may have to turn down unprofitable missions.

 A wise patron, therefore, will always offer the Travellers a little more than they can get by trading.